Sanni2712/Pytorch-cnn-trainer/README.md

 You may replace the current cards dataset with any image folder dataset or downloadable dataset (PyTorch Dataset object) of your choice.<br>
 Model class in testing program should be same as the model class in training program. <br>
 Using [Google Collab](colab.research.google.com) with GPU runtime for training models is recomended, use the [Pytorch_cnn.ipynb](https://github.com/Sanni2712/Pytorch-cnn-trainer/blob/main/Pytorch_cnn.ipynb)<br>
-Upload the [image folder dataset](https://github.com/Sanni2712/Pytorch-cnn-trainer/tree/main/dataset) during the session as a zip file and unzip it.
+Upload the [🃜🃚🃖🃁🂭🂺](https://github.com/Sanni2712/Pytorch-cnn-trainer/tree/main/dataset) image folder (or any other) dataset during the session as a zip file and unzip it in collab.

 ## Requirements
 __📦📦Packages__<br>